natstar93/your-first-trainline-graphql/072-Reading-services-from-any-station.md

 };
 ```

-Any Apollo Graphql is given root and args.
+Any Apollo Graphql resolver is given root and args.
 Args contains the query parameters.

 Then in the resolver function:
 ```